 When I first started Weight Watchers (many years ago), one of my favorite go-to filling foods was the Weight Watchers free vegetable soup.
-I still love a good bowl of that soup, but I really love that the new Freestyle program has expanded to include additional free foods like ground turkey breast, chicken, and beans.
+I still love a good bowl of that soup, but I really love that the program has expanded to include additional free foods like ground turkey breast, chicken, and beans.

 Now you can eat Weight Watchers turkey chili, Weight Watchers taco soup, and other delicious filling options – all for zero points.

 Post updated January 2023 for Weight Watchers Points.

 Weight Watchers Soup Recipe: Instant Pot WW 0 Point Bean Soup

 This soup is so tasty and delicious, and best of all it’s ZERO Points.

 Note: this recipe does contain olive oil, but the amount is so small that spread throughout the recipe it still equals zero points.

 Can you make these soup even if you don’t have an Instant Pot?
 You can, but plan accordingly because you’ll need time to soak the beans (ideally overnight) and then cook them for an extended period of time.

 One thing I love about Instant Pot cooking is that it’s totally transformed the way I cook with dried beans.
 In about one and a half hours, you’ll have a delicious soup right from dried beans, no soaking or spending hours stirring a pot of soup on the stove top.